Goulburn River National Park – Isolated Bush Camping Close to Sydney

 Pulling into Big River Campground mid-afternoon, we disturbed a large mob of kangaroos snoozing under shady trees.
 While they didn’t seem to mind too much, one giant buck was none too pleased.
 Oh well, you can’t please everyone!

 As the afternoon gave way to dusk, the campground came alive with kangaroos and cute red necked wallabies.
 Up and down the river, there were several roos and wallabies having a drink, getting ready for the night ahead.

 Late afternoon also heralded the birds.

 After such a hot day, they too needed a good drink.
-Multi-coloured parrots, cockatoos, crows, currawangs… all sorts of birds.
-And of course, just on dark we were serenaded by the ever-reliable kookaburras.
+Multi-coloured parrots, cockatoos, crows, currawongs, friarbirds… all sorts of birds.
+And of course, just on dark the ever-reliable kookaburras welcomed in the evening.

 When darkness fell, we were treated to a carpet of stars and a lightning display way off to the East.
 The wind had dropped and the night noises began… kangaroos snorting, possums arguing and the occasional restless bird deciding to relocate to a better neighbourhood.

 This was one of those black-as-ink nights where you lie in your camp chair and just take in nature.
 Awesome!

 Early morning brought the kookaburra alarm clock, then the hundreds of different bird calls after the kookaburras had done their thing.